sbromberger/LightGraphs.jl/CONTRIBUTING.md

     return sum(storage)
 end
 ```
-This allows us to reuse the memory and improve performance.
+This gives users the option of reusing memory and improving performance.

 ## Git usage